ACA state reporting

 • Employers must submit all forms electronically through the MFT SecureTransport (Axway) service.
 Paper filing isn't available.

 Does your organization employ New Jersey residents?
-If so, don't miss these important dates:
+If so, don't miss these important 2024 dates, reflective of the 2023 tax year:

 Employers must send 1095 health coverage forms to the New Jersey Division of Taxation by this date